 Marriage and Family Therapist Salary and Career Outlook

-Marriage and family therapists are mental health care practitioners who diagnose and treat people with marriages or other family issues.
-Marriage and family therapy (MFT) relies on psychotherapeutic best practices to help individuals, couples, and families through challenges associated with behavioral, cognitive, social, and emotional issues.
+Marriage and family therapists are mental health care practitioners who diagnose and treat people with marital or other family issues.
+Marriage and family therapy (MFT) relies on psychotherapeutic best practices to help individuals, couples, and families address challenges related to behavioral, cognitive, social, and emotional issues.

 Ready to Further your Career?
 Explore Online MFT Programs

-As with many careers in therapy, marriage and family therapist careers will continue to be in high demand over the next ten years.
-The median annual salary for all marriage and family therapists as of May 2018 was just over $50,000, but the demand and actual therapist salary averages vary by work environment and location.
+As with many careers in therapy, marriage and family therapist careers will remain well above the average for all other occupations over the next ten years.
+The median annual salary for all marriage and family therapists as of May 2024 was $63,780.location.

 Start Your Career as a Therapist with a Sponsored Online MFT Program